sipples/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 **Follow these steps:**

 1. Locate the Zowe instance directory.
-The Zowe instance directory is chosen during Zowe configuration.
+The Zowe instance directory is chosen during Zowe instance configuration.
-   The initial location of the directory is in the `zowe-install.yaml` file in the variable `install:instanceDir`.
+   The initial location of the directory is specified in `zowe-configure-instance.sh -c ${zoweInstanceDir}` command where the `${zoweInstanceDir}` denotes the instance directory.

     **Note:** We use the `${zoweInstanceDir}` symbol in following instructions.